nodebotanist/cloudflare-workers-workshop/instructions.md

 Run `wrangler preview` in your `color-app` folder, then add /queue-color to the URL in the URL bar, and you should see the following:

 ![Wrangler window with full color queue](./img/sc7.png)

+## Seeing your colors

+go to [the color queue](https://color-queue.kas.workers.dev) to see your colors!